juan1t0/multimodalDLforER/Readme.md

-# Multimodal emotion recognition method
+# A Multi-modal Visual Emotion Recognition Method
 The goal of this project is to recognise emotions in most situations.
 For this, four kinds of data are taken: face, posture, body and context/environment features.
 Each of these are processed independently and then combined with a merging method called EmbraceNet+, wich is an extention of the [EmbraceNet](https://github.com/idearibosome/embracenet).

-## Dataset
+## Getting proper Data
 ![alt text](https://github.com/juan1t0/multimodalDLforER/blob/master/figures/pre-pross.png)
 The used data are shared [here](https://drive.google.com/file/d/1JAGejLFaymrIsq44icV42IdaAdydSdk9/view?usp=sharing), this zip contains all the data for each modality in numpy array format.